1520 Imatra: Orbit

 Imatra is a member of the Ursula family (631), a large family of C- and X-type asteroids, named after its parent body, 375 Ursula.
 It orbits the Sun in the outer main-belt at a distance of 2.8–3.4 AU once every 5 years and 6 months (2,005 days; semi-major axis of 3.11 AU).
 Its orbit has an eccentricity of 0.10 and an inclination of 15° with respect to the ecliptic.
 No precoveries and no prior identifications were made.
-Imatras observation arc begins at Turku, 3 weeks after its official discovery observation.
+Imatra's observation arc begins at Turku, 3 weeks after its official discovery observation.

 Physical characteristics

 Imatra is a C-type asteroid in the SMASS taxonomy.

 Rotation period

 In July 2008, American astronomer Brian Warner obtained a rotational lightcurve of Imatra at his Palmer Divide Observatory in Colorado.
 It gave a rotation period of 18.635 hours with a brightness variation of 0.28 magnitude (U=3-), superseding a period of 5.23 hours from observations at Italian and French observatories in the 1990s (U=2).
 In September 2014, photometric observations by French amateur astronomers Laurent Bernasconi, Romain Montaigut and Arnaud Leroy gave a period of 18.609 hours with an amplitude of 0.27 magnitude (U=2+).